 Botox Is Nothing Short of Amazing—Just Ask Millions of Men and Women

 There’s a reason why millions of men and women choose Botox – there’s no surgery or recovery time involved.
 What’s more, Botox offers real, noticeable results—meaning you won’t be disappointed come treatment time.
 Since Botox works by weakening facial muscles, full results are generally seen within five to seven days.
 You’ll see deep dynamic wrinkles gradually improve over time, in addition to the early effects seen shortly after treatment.
 Your results will continue to improve, until about two weeks after the procedure.
 At that time, you’ll be looking your best.
-The effects of Botox will gradually wear off over the next four to six months, and the wrinkles will need to be retreated.
+The effects of Botox will gradually wear off over the next four to six months, and the wrinkles will need to retreat.

 When used early in the aging process, Botox not only treats wrinkles—it also prevents new wrinkles from forming.

 An ounce of prevention will keep you looking young.
 When used early in the aging process, Botox not only treats wrinkles—it also prevents new wrinkles from forming.
 Botox is most effective on wrinkles that haven’t quite set in.
 It also reduces the onset of wrinkles before they become moderate or severe.
 By combining a Botox regimen with good skin care, sunscreen, and a healthy lifestyle, you can prevent most wrinkles from getting worse and prevent new ones from forming.

 Botox Today at LaserAway